istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Additional documentation

-The Istio operator CLI is still experimental.
+The Istio Operator CLI is still experimental.
 See the [README](https://github.com/istio/operator/blob/master/README.md) for additional documentation and examples.